 General Studies Career Outlook

 With any degree program, it is a smart idea to take a look at the projected occupational growth of your desired career to get an idea of what to expect after graduation.
 When it comes to the broad scope of jobs associated with the General Studies degree program, utilizing resources like the U.S. Bureau of Labor Statistics is a great starting point in researching different careers.

-According to the BLS, jobs in Media and Communication are expected to grow 4% between 2014 and 2024, which will result in over 27,000 new jobs.
-Additionally, Business and Financial occupations are projected to have an 8% increase in the same timeframe.
+According to the BLS, jobs in Media and Communication are expected to grow 4% from 2019 to 2029, which will result in over 27,000 new jobs.
+Additionally, Business and Financial occupations are projected to have an 5% increase in the same timeframe.
 This is great news for graduates of a General Studies program and useful information that can be used to create a degree program that has the potential for a long-term, well-paying career.